-- Two Week refresher in mathematics (trigonometry, calculus, differential equations) and physical sciences - T&E 4008 Introduction to Systems Testing - T&E 4007/4017 Introduction to Performance and Flying Qualities Flight Testing
+- Two Week refresher in mathematics (algebra, trigonometry, calculus, differential equations) and physics (classical mechanics) - T&E 4008 Introduction to Systems Testing - T&E 4007/4017 Introduction to Fixed/Rotary Wing Performance and Flying Qualities Flight Testing

 This course is offered twice a year on-campus.
 The course has proven to be a very successful preparatory course for pilots and engineers prior to entering test pilot schools both in the US and abroad.
 Foreign students who speak English as a second language find the course particularly useful as an immersion course in technical English and as an exposure to a different culture.
 Supplemental English language training can also be arranged for those needing to enhance their English skills.